 TL;DR – JuJu provides good amounts of the key ingredients (caffeine, taurine, B-vitamins) that will certainly provide you a boost.
-However, it falls a little short in L-theanine and alpha-GPC, which could help improving the formula.
+However, it falls a little short in L-theanine and alpha-GPC, which could help improve the formula.

 As you can see in the image above, JuJu Energy offers a great starter pack to try out most flavours (no Horchata or Watermelon Crush).
 For $16, it’s probably the best way to start.

 Either way, how do JuJu gaming drinks taste?
-Are they better than competitors?
+Are they better than their competitors?
 And what’s the best flavour?